Chapada Diamantina National Park: A Natural Paradise

 🍲 Regional Gastronomy

-Savor typical dishes such as green banana godó, umbuzada, and artisanal liqueurs from native fruits, prepared with techniques transmitted through generations.
+Savor typical regional dishes such as green banana godó, umbuzada, and handcrafted liqueurs made from native fruits, all prepared using techniques passed down through generations.

 🧺 Sustainable Crafts